temporalio/documentation/docs-src/cloud/support-create-account.md

 ---

 Zendesk has a per organization setting to associate user emails based on the domain name.
-You must create a Zendesk account for Temporal Support with the same domain name as your Temporal Cloud account.
+For Temporal Cloud users, there is no need to manually create a Zendesk account, as this included in the onboarding process.

 :::info